Health Care Transparency For Employers

 Partners in Transparency

-In our continuance of real dedication to Transparency, The Alliance and its employers participated in RAND Corporation’s Hospital Pricing Study in 2020 – a nationwide analysis of employer-purchased health care.
-The study will provide a much-needed measuring stick that employers can use to leverage better rates with providers.
+In our continuance of real dedication to Transparency, The Alliance and its employers participated in RAND Corporation’s Hospital Pricing Transparency Project (Rand 3.0) – a nationwide analysis of commercial inpatient and outpatient hospital prices paid by private insurers and employers vs. Medicare prices.
+The study provides a much-needed measuring stick that employers can use to leverage better rates and better quality with hospital systems.

-Paul Meyer, COO of The Alliance, is a Board Member for the Wisconsin Statewide Health Information Network (WISHIN).
+Paul Meyer, COO of The Alliance, and Kyle Monroe, VP of Network Strategy & Value Measurement, both serve on the Wisconsin Statewide Health Information Network (WISHIN) Board of Directors.
 WISHIN is an independent not-for-profit organization dedicated to bringing the benefits of widespread, secure, interoperable health information technology to patients and caregivers by building a statewide health information network to connect physicians, clinics, hospitals, pharmacies, and clinical laboratories.

 The Alliance is a proud to partner of the Wisconsin Collaborative for Healthcare Quality (WHCQ), who publicly reports and brings meaning to performance measurement information that improves the quality and affordability of health care in Wisconsin.
 WCHQ’s members represent more than 65% of Wisconsin’s primary care physicians.

 The Alliance is a proud member of The National Alliance of Healthcare Purchaser Coalitions, a nonprofit, purchaser-led organization dedicated to driving health and healthcare value across the country.